-Inspection Work During 2021/22
+Inspection Work During 2022/23

-HMICFRS's reports during 2021/22 supported the monitoring and development of many of the Force's priorities.
-They also produced a suite of value for money indicators (albeit later than usual due to the Coronavirus pandemic) to challenge areas of exceptional spend, demand and performance, in comparison with Gwent Police's most similar forces.
+HMICFRS's reports during 2022/23 supported the monitoring and development of many of the Force's priorities.
+They also produced a suite of value for money indicators (albeit later than usual due to the historic impact of the Coronavirus pandemic) to challenge areas of exceptional spend, demand and performance, in comparison with Gwent Police's most similar forces.
 The results of the benchmarks inform the Force's change programme.